 Improvisation I is open to any student who plays a musical instrument or sings and wants to acquire the basic improvisational skills for standard jazz repertoire.
 The class is a requirement for music students who want to perform in jazz combo and/or seeking an AFA degree Music with an emphasis in Jazz studies.
 The course runs concurrent with Jazz combos.
-Prerequisite: AUDIO 116 or MUSC 100 or MUSC& 141 and concurrent enrollment in MUSC 134.
+Prerequisite: AUDIO 116 or MUSC 100 or MUSC& 141.
 (SFCC)